President of the Darclée Foundation

 Causa of Transilvania University in Brasov.
 Member of the Honorary Committee of the International Yehudi

-National Order of the Star of Romania in the rank of Grand Cross.
-She was made Officier of the
+National Order of the Star of Romania in the rank of Grand Cross "for her exceptional achievements, as a sign of high appreciaton for her entire career" and was made Officer of the

-Ordre des Arts et des Lettres by the French Government and received the UNESCO Medal for Artistic Achievements.
+Ordre des Arts et des Lettres by the French Government.
+She has also received the UNESCO Medal for Artistic Achievements.

 She is Commander of the Order of The Star of Italian Solidarity.

-the National Festival and Romanian Song Competition and presented The Gran Gala UNESCO-UNICEF Romania in Venice,
+the National Festival and Romanian Song Competition and presented The Grand Gala UNESCO-UNICEF Romania in Venice,

 celebration of the world premiere of Verdi's La Traviata, she was